sighingnow/jekyll-gitbook/_pages/writing_style_guide.md

 ### Figures

-- When including figures or images in the documentation, follow these guidelines:
+When including figures or images in the documentation, follow these guidelines:
 - Use a meaningful alt text for accessibility.
-- Use sentence case for figure names
+- Use sentence case for figure names.
 - Example:

   ```